mfbonfigli/go_cesium_tiler/DEVELOPMENT.md

 **9. Build gocesiumtiler**

-This requires some tinkering, depending on your development configuration you might have to tune parameters like the linker search path or the `PKG_CONFIG_PATH`.
+This could require some adaptations, and depending on your development configuration you might have to tune parameters like the linker search path or the `PKG_CONFIG_PATH`.

 The following is a general guide of a configuration that could work:
 ```